Yale-BIM/f26-assignments/README.md

 ## General Instructions

-For Assignments 1-2, it is essential that you use a computer with Ubuntu 24.04--see the [UBUNTU_COMPUTERS.md](UBUNTU_COMPUTERS.md) for more details.
+For Assignments 1-2, it is essential that you use a computer with Ubuntu 24.04--see the [UBUNTU_COMPUTERS.md](UBUNTU_COMPUTERS.md) document for more details.
 Also, before starting the assignments, you should have completed the set up instructions in:

 1. [SETUP0_ROSWorkspace.md](SETUP0_ROSWorkspace.md)
 2. [SETUP1_GitAssignmentRepo.md](SETUP1_GitAssignmentRepo.md)